Many or all companies we feature compensate us. Compensation and editorial

 Why it’s one of the best

-ELFI offers student loans for students enrolled at least half-time.
-The lender is known for its personalized customer service, providing each borrower with a dedicated loan advisor who helps throughout the application process.
+ELFI stands out for its personalized customer service, assigning each borrower a dedicated loan advisor to guide them through the application and repayment process.

 Loan details